 The UCI math faculty and graduate students run the program on a volunteer basis with limited resources.
 We really appreciate donations: all the money collected will be used to pay the graduate students who will be leading the sessions, and for snacks and supplies for the participating students.
 If you would like to donate, please visit the SUPPORT page for more information.[return to top]

 The Level 1 Math Circle welcomes every (middle school and high school) student who is mathematically curious, wants to discover the power of mathematical thinking.
-The only prerequisites are a deep interest in math and being able to do basic algebraic manipulations, at about the level of Algebra 1.
-The Level 1 Math circle will present a range of interesting topics for mathematical enrichment.
+The only prerequisites are a deep interest in math and being able to do basic algebraic manipulations, at about the level of enhanced math I. The Level 1 Math circle will present a range of interesting topics for mathematical enrichment.

-The Level 2 Math Circle is open to every (middle school or high school) student who enjoys the thrill of challenging mathematics and have taken (or are taking) Enhanced Math I or Math II.
-The Level 2 Math Circle is designed to introduce mathematically inclined students to topics typically not covered in the standard school curriculum.[return to top]
+The Level 2 Math Circle is open to every (middle school or high school) student who enjoys the thrill of challenging mathematics and has taken (or is taking) Enhanced Math I or Math II, or has had two years of past participation in level 1 The Level 2 Math Circle is designed to introduce mathematically inclined students to topics typically not covered in the standard school curriculum.[return to top]

 Both levels offer interesting mathematical enrichment, but Level 2 is more advanced.
 The most important requirement for both levels is passion and interest for mathematics.
 In addition, Level 1 requires the ability to do math computations at the level of MS enhanced Math 7/8 or higher.
 Level 2 students must have taken or be taking Enhanced Math I or Math II.
 You will be able to select your level when you register, based on your previous mathematical experience.
 Don’t worry about enrolling in the wrong group the first time.
 After you join, the math circle leaders will be able to direct you to the level that is best for you.[return to top]